moj-analytical-services/intro_to_github_training/README.md

 # Intro to Git and GitHub training
 ### Run as part of the R training delivered by Data & Analysis

-This repository provides accompanying training material used in the Introduction to Git/GitHub Training session, conducted by the Data & Analysis R training group.
+This repository provides accompanying training material used in the Introduction to Git/GitHub training session, conducted by the Data & Analysis R training group.

 Prior to joining the session, you should ensure you are set up on the Analytical Platform - see https://user-guidance.services.alpha.mojanalytics.xyz/get-started.html.